 If you would like nominate a club member for Swim England South West Volunteer of the Month, click here.

 What we do

-Kelly Podbury, Sue Dors and Alyson Bashford sit on the Swim England National Volunteer Forum which engages with the Swim England Volunteer Engagement team.
+Kelly Podbury, Sue Dors and Alyson Bashford have engaged with Swim England Volunteer Engagement team via its National Forum.

 To learn more about what our key County or Regional volunteers do, download Role Descriptions for: